What is Pupil Premium?

 - Sports: football/cricket/gymnastics/dodgeball/archery/streetdance

-- Parental Involvement Worker support for vulnerable families.
+- Parental Involvement Worker support for vulnerable children and their families.

 What is its impact on learning and social development?